Rodrigobanselmo/fullstack-takehome/README.md

 - Then clone your copy to your local development environment.
 - `npm i`

+To run the application locally:

+- `npm run dev`

 Now you are free to develop features.
 Please use a feature branch for each so we can more easily follow what you have done.

 ## Notes on the database